acend/kubernetes-basics-training/content/en/docs/09/_index.md

 {{< /onlyWhenNot >}}

 {{% alert title="Note" color="primary" %}}
-We need to redeploy the application pod, which will create the new database schema.
+We need to redeploy the application pod, our application automatically creates the database schema at startup time.

 {{< onlyWhenNot openshift >}}
 If you want to force a redeployment of a Pod, you could use this: